joyent/conch-api/docs/modules/Conch::Route.md

 Unless otherwise specified, all routes require authentication.

-Full access is granted to system admin users, regardless of workspace or other role entries.
+Full access is granted to system admin users, regardless of workspace, build or other role entries.

 Successful (http 2xx code) response structures are as described for each endpoint.